What should I do if I think I may be pregnant?

 You will usually be provided with your chosen method on the day of abortion.

 You will have been given a contact number for the unit you attended for your abortion.
 If you develop excessive bleeding or pain within 48 hours of leaving the unit, you should contact the nurses there for advice.
-After that, if you are concerned, you should attend a Sandyford clinic, or your GP.
+After that, if you are concerned, you should contact TOPAR at Sandyford, or your GP.

 We should have given you a supply of your chosen method of contraception on the day of abortion.
-However, if you do not have a contraceptive method, it is essential that you attend a Sandyford clinic or your GP to discuss your options, before you start having sex again.
+However, if you do not have a contraceptive method, it is essential that you contact Sandyford or your GP to discuss your options, before you start having sex again.

-A few women may have an ultrasound scan 2 weeks after the abortion.
+A few people may need an ultrasound scan 2 weeks after the abortion.
 This is to confirm that all the pregnancy tissue was passed, and to check that you are no longer pregnant.

 If you are advised that you need to have a scan, it is very important you attend.

-For most women the decision to have an abortion is not easy.
+For most people the decision to have an abortion is not easy.
 How you react will depend on the circumstances of your abortion, the reasons for having it and how comfortable you feel about your decision.
 You may feel relieved or sad, or a mixture of both.
-Most women will experience a range of emotions around the time of the decision and the abortion procedure.
+Most people will experience a range of emotions around the time of the decision and the abortion procedure.

-The majority of women who have abortions do not have long-term emotional problems.
+The majority of people who have abortions do not have long-term emotional problems.

 An abortion will not cause you to suffer emotional or mental health problems in itself, but if you have had mental health problems in the past you may experience further problems after an unplanned pregnancy.
 These problems are likely to be a continuation of problems experienced before and can recur whether you choose to have an abortion or to continue with the pregnancy.